 Rea, Tony.
 (University of Plymouth)

-Introduction.
+Introduction

-The government Department for Education (variously named DFEE, DfES, DCFS) perceives continuing professional development (CPD) as intrinsic to school improvement: a means of providing teachers with the skills and knowledge to raise standards in the classroom.
-CPD was also explicitly linked to performance management, thus “combining pressure and support” (DFEEa, 2001: 20).
+The government Department for Education (variously named DFEE, DfES, DCSF) perceives continuing professional development (CPD) as intrinsic to school improvement: a means of providing teachers with the skills and knowledge to raise standards in the classroom.
+CPD has also been explicitly linked to performance management, thus “combining pressure and support” (DFEEa, 2001: 20).
 At the same time, teachers’ CPD was intended to increase their professional status: “It's actually the essence of what we mean by improving the station of the profession, by giving teachers more standing in the community and amongst other professionals” (Morris, 2001).
 Morris’ focus on professionalism, here, is problematic.
 Professionalism is characterised by specialist expertise, autonomy and service (Eraut, 1994).
 Yet some believe teachers’ professional autonomy and status has been reduced by a combination of performance management, the development of competence-based standards training and government agendas for CPD, rather than individual preferences (Brown, Edmonds and Lee, 2001; Whitty, 2000).
 This apparent tension has been challenged with the new Professional Standards for Teachers (TDA, 2007) embedding on-going professional development as an essential element of the professional profile.
 Moreover phrases such as ’critical understanding’ are being interpreted as encouraging teachers to undertake accredited routes and specifically postgraduate professional development (PPD).

 In an earlier paper we explored the barriers and enabling factors that teachers experienced as they endeavoured to complete postgraduate awards (Arthur et al 2006).
 We became aware that some schools appeared to provide an enabling culture that sustained the teacher while researching, while other school situations dampened enthusiasm and slowed progress.
 However, the features of an enabling school culture remained unclear and have become the focus of this follow-on study.